hanatos/vkdt/readme.md

 pipeline interface:
 - "human readable" 64-bit tokens to identify module/param?
-- get/set via generic interface
   - very simple serialisation as binary and "human readable"
-- implement cli and vkrun wrapper around shaders/pipeline
+- has a cli that does not link x
 - gui separate in a c++ compiled thing that calls into imgui
   - auto generate from params + meta description (curve etc)